HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - This is needed to secure the Hadoop components webUIs (e.g. Namenode UI, JobHistory UI, Yarn ResourceManager UI etc...)

-- As of HDP 3.0, this is taken care of by Kerberos Wizard
+- As of HDP 3.0, this is taken care of as part of setting up Kerberos via Ambari Security Wizard

 - Now when you try to open any of the web UIs like below you will get `401: Authentication required`
   - HDFS: Namenode UI